waltje/Arduino.Telnet/README.md

   #define DEBUG_ON 1
   ```

-* You can then define the output channels (serial and/or telnet):
+* You can then define the output channels (Serial and/or Telnet):

   ``` c++
   #define DEBUG_USE_SERIAL 1